 Special equipment: A reliable candy/fat thermometer is crucial for getting an accurate read on the syrup.

 Game plan: This marshmallow batter can also be cut into shapes with cookie cutters or used to pipe out marshmallow chicks for Easter.
-(Shauna demonstrates how to make marshmallow chicks in this second CHOW Tip video.)
+(Shauna demonstrates how to make marshmallow chicks in this second video.)

 For the marshmallows: